-Several studies investigate the economic effects of truck weight regulations.
+There are several studies investigating the economic effects of truck weight regulations.
 A study conducted by the Montana Department of Transportation estimated the impact of truck weight regulations on the state's economy.
-The study adopted four scenarios with maximum allowable weights of 80,000, 88,000, 105,500, and 128,000 pounds.
-According to the study, the 80,000 pound maximum weight is 32 percent lower than the federal standard enacted across the United States in 1982 on the interstate system (117,500 pounds).
-The 128,000 pound maximum weight is 10 percent higher than the 1982 federal standard and is derived from a proposal by Alberta (A north-south trucking corridor for the western United States).
-The study estimates economic changes based on allowable gross weights in these scenarios.
+The study adopted four scenarios with maximum allowable weights of 80,000, 88,000, 105,500 and 128,000 pounds.
+According to the study, the 80,000 pound maximum weight is 32 percent lower than the Federal standard enacted across the United States in 1982 on the interstate system (117,500 pounds).
+The 128,000 pound maximum weight is 10 percent higher than the 1982 Federal standard and is derived from a proposal by Alberta (A North-South Trucking Corridor for the Western US).
+The study estimated economic changes based on allowable gross weights in these scenarios.

 The study discusses three models that can be used to estimate cost impacts for the scenarios.
-The first model shows the direct physical effects on highways.
-The approach used in the study is based on assumptions that the maximum gross vehicle weight (GVW) affects the different truck configurations used and traffic streams.
+The first model showed the direct physical effects on highways.
+The approach used in the study was based on assumptions that the maximum gross vehicle weight (GVW) affects the different truck configurations used, and traffic streams.
 Therefore, traffic demands of truck configurations influence the performance and infrastructure of the highway.
-Particularly, the maximum GVW is assumed to affect pavement and bridge costs.
-For pavement costs, the study uses a damage model based on the Equivalent Single Axle Load (ESAL) concept.
-The ESAL demands are calculated by route (interstate, primary, secondary, and urban roads), and then relative overlay costs for each scenario are estimated.
+Particularly, the maximum GVW was assumed to affect pavement and bridge costs.
+For pavement costs, the study used a damage model based on the Equivalent Single Axle Load (ESAL) concept.
+The ESAL demands were calculated by route (interstate, primary, secondary, and urban roads) and then relative overlay costs for each scenario were estimated.

 Table 19 shows the estimated total costs for the four scenarios derived from the first model.
-The costs are compared to baseline costs for the maximum GVW limit (117,500 pounds).
+The costs were compared to baseline costs for the maximum GVW limit (117,500 pounds).